eBay/tsv-utils/docs/tool_reference/tsv-filter.md

 $ complex_operation | tsv-filter -H --gt score:50 --line-buffered
 ```

-The above command will output lines satisfying the filter as soon they are received from the `complex_operation` command.
+The above command will output lines satisfying the filter as soon as they are received from the `complex_operation` command.
 Without the `--line-buffered` option output would wait until enough data is available to fill the buffers used by `tsv-filter`.

 The effect can be seen using the `sleep` command when printing a series of lines: